oliverjm1/RL/README.md

 ### 3. Start With Example Notebook

 There is a python notebook with example code for using OpenAi gym, both for playing the games manually and for training a network through reinforcement learning to play the games.
 This file is found in the top level of the directory (file is called **start_here.ipynb**).
 I've been using VSCode but you should also be able to use jupyter notebook.
 Just make sure that the conda rl_test environment is activated.
-To make sure you're working within a specific conda environment in jupyter notebook, make sure the environment is active and open the notebook through the terminal using `jupyter notebook start_here.ipynb` once navigated into the *RL* folder.
+To make sure you're working within a specific conda environment in jupyter notebook, make sure the environment is active and open the notebook through the terminal using `jupyter notebook start_here.ipynb` once navigated into the *RL* folder (potentially will have to do `pip install jupyter` at this point).

 # Reinforcement Learning